Shyama Prasad Mukherji College: Admission

 The student demography of SPM is heterogeneous.
-Admission to the college is undertaken through the centralized University admission every year from June to July.
+Admission to the college is undertaken through centralized University admission every year from June to July.
 Reservations are followed as per government norms in the admission process.
-In the Year 2020 the months of admission might differ due to pandemic situation across the world.

 Placement

-The college has an active placement cell and through the Central Placement Cell of the University, many students of SPM have been placed in various companies such as IGATE PATNI, TCS, Wipro, Alentra System, ATOS over the years.
+The college has an active placement cell which conducts various career-related seminars.

 Centre

-Under the EPOCH making social thinkers of India programme by the University Grants Commission (UGC), Shyama Prasad Mukherji College has a Gandhi Study Centre, Buddhist Study Centre and Guru Nanak Study Centre - that offer certificate courses.
+Under the EPOCH making Social Thinkers of India programme by the University Grants Commission (UGC), Shyama Prasad Mukherji College has a Gandhi Study Centre, Buddhist Study Centre and Guru Nanak Study Centre - that offer certificate courses.

 Besides full-time courses, the college also runs study centres for the Non-Collegiate Women’s Education Board and the School of Open Learning.

 Student life

-The college conducts activities such as sports, NSS, NCC and other ECAs.
-These societies are active throughout the year and organize competitions, seminars, conferences and workshops at college/inter-college levels.
+The college conducts activities such as sports, NSS, NCC, and other ECAs.
+These societies are active throughout the year and organize competitions, seminars, conferences and workshops at the college and inter-college levels.